Mercerenies/latitude/spec/i_syntax_and_semantics/ch2_lexical.md

 correspond to an assigned Unicode code point.

-A backslash followed by any other character (including a second backslash or a double quote) will be treated as that second character literally.
+A backslash followed by any other character (including a second backslash or a double quote, but excluding a `u`) will be treated as that second character literally.
+A backslash followed by a `u` which is not a part of a Unicode escape sequence is an invalid lexical token and will result in a parse error.

 A `<rawstring>` consists of any sequence of characters until the `"#` terminator is found.
 Note that no escape sequences are interpreted in